 Washington Post | By Vanessa Williamson and Theda Skocpol.
 Vanessa Williamson (PhD '15) is a fellow in governance studies at the Brookings Institution and author of the new book Read My Lips: Why Americans Are Proud to Pay Taxes (Princeton University Press, 2017).
 Theda Skocpol is the Victor S. Thomas professor of government and sociology at Harvard University and director of the Scholars Strategy Network.

 The 74 | Professor David Deming (PhD '10) on the lasting benefits of Head Start, school accountability, and integration.
 Deming is a professor at the Harvard Kennedy School and Harvard Graduate School of Education.

 The Atlantic—CityLab | Two Yale professors—Inequality & Social Policy alum Vesla Weaver (PhD '07) and Tracey Meares of Yale Law School—are using immersive technology to enable connections between communities of color in low-income neighborhoods across four U.S. cities.
 In summer 2017, Weaver joins the faculty of Johns Hopkins University as Bloomberg Distinguished Associate Professor of Political Science and Sociology.

-The New York Times | The New York Times consulted a panel of experts, among them Jennifer Hochschild, Henry LaBarre Jayne Professor of Government and Professor of African and African American Studies at Harvard, and Vesla Weaver (Ph.D.
-'07), Associate Professor of Political Science and Director of ISPS Center for the Study of Inequality at Yale University.
+The New York Times | Providing perspective: Harvard's Jennifer Hochschild, Henry LaBarre Jayne Professor of Government and Professor of African and African American Studies; and alumna Vesla Weaver (PhD '07), Professor of Political Science at Yale University.